 Finally, deforestation could have a larger impact in the region’s economy as the French and German governments have suggested that because of the deforestation in the Amazon, they may not ratify the recent free trade agreement signed between the EU and Mercosur, the customs union formed of Brazil, Argentina, Uruguay and Paraguay.

 The case against JBS and other meatpackers such as Minerva SA – which was rated as a high-risk company by Reuters for its ESG practices – serves as a pressing example of the difficulties facing investors in the Latin American agribusiness sector.
 As a meatpacker, JBS is three, sometimes four, steps away from the source of its produce, having stated it has no exact knowledge of whether the beef it sells comes from cattle pasturing on deforested parts of the Amazon.
 The dynamics are particularly complex, as JBS and other Brazilian meatpackers have been accused of acquiring cattle from ranches which themselves source animals from deforested areas.
 The same occurs with other commodities sold in Brazil whose exact origin is difficult to track for multinational agribusiness companies given the countries’ size and the lack of appropriate tools for analysis.

-2021: Refocusing on the Environment
+A Refocus on the Environment

 With the global lens focused sharply on the environment, investors and operators will do well to examine their ESG policies in the region.
 Those who fall short in this category are increasingly coming under scrutiny from the press, NGOs, civil society, employees and shareholders.
 Today, maintaining clean and transparent supply chains free from deforestation, and ensuring portfolio companies, suppliers and partners in Latin America follow local environmental regulations is imperative.